joaquinlmartin/Ironhack-Project-M1/readme.md

 Design a simple videogame with html, css and javascript.

 ## Description:
 You drive a spaceship through the universe and you must survive as long as you can.
-You go through obstacules and figting wit enemeys and your objetive is survive as long as you can.
+You go through obstacules and you must dodge them and when appears and enemy you must to destroy everything you can to survive.
+Move forward, dodge everything and if you are brave fighting with enemys are your tools to survive as long as you can and through the universe.

 ## MVP: